SerginoBradford/evalExpr/README.md

 ## DESCRIPTION

-> The goal of this project is to implement a expression evaluator in Haskell
+> The goal of this project is to implement a evaluator of algebric expression in parameter strings in Haskell

 ## PREREQUISITES
 What do you need to install ?